Banana Milkshake

 Serving Suggestions

-If you like you can sprinkle some cinnamon or cardamom powder onto each banana milkshake.
+If you like you can sprinkle some ground cinnamon or ground green cardamom powder onto each banana milkshake.
 Serve right away while cold.

 Banana discolors due to oxidation, so to get the best flavor and taste, drink the shake as soon as you make it.
 I would not recommend to refrigerate the banana shake even for a few hours.